ava-labs/avalanchego/network/README.md

 Avalanche nodes that have identified the `IP:Port` pair of a node they want to connect to will initiate outbound connections to this `IP:Port` pair.
 If the connection is not able to complete the [Peer Handshake](#peer-handshake), the connection will be re-attempted with an [Exponential Backoff](https://en.wikipedia.org/wiki/Exponential_backoff).

 A node should initiate outbound connections to an `IP:Port` pair if one of the following is true:
-- The `IP:Port` is currently believed to belong to a node in the initial bootstrapper set.
+- The `IP:Port` is believed to belong to a node in the initial bootstrapper set that isn't already connected.
+- The `IP:Port` is believed to belong to a node in the default bootstrapper set that isn't already connected.
-- The `IP:Port` is currently believed to belong to a node in the current Primary Network validator set.
+- The `IP:Port` is believed to belong to a node in the current Primary Network validator set that isn't already connected.

 ### Bootstrapping